 command to install multiple dependencies in the system path.
 To accommodate this complexity, EAS allows you to use custom images to deploy model services.

 This topic describes how to use custom images to deploy model services in the PAI console or through the EASCMD client.
-For more information about how to use the EASCMD client, see Download the EASCMD client and complete user authentication.
+For more information about how to use the EASCMD client, see Download the EASCMD client and complete identity authentication.

 If you use custom images to deploy model services, the EAS engine is injected to service instances as a sidecar container during runtime to collect traffic or system monitoring data and add authentication information to service requests.
 You can send API requests over HTTP, WebSocket, or gRPC (HTTP/2) to call a model service.

-Develop a custom image
+Prepare a custom image

 from flask import Flask